 Santa Fe was a distant 180° turn from last year’s NYE party.
-Filled with COVID fever (not literally…we have tests to prove it!), and disappointed with our loss of our original trip to see the total eclipse in Chile, we planned out a compromise to spend our EOY vacation days safely, but…just, not in our living room.
+Filled with COVID fever (not literally…I have tests to prove it!), and disappointed with the loss of my original trip to see the total solar eclipse in Chile, I planned out a compromise to spend some EOY vacation days safely, but…just, not in the living room.

-Our trip to Maine earlier this year was more sterile and spread out than any we’d ever seen before, so we assumed airlines would be as clean as they were on that trip.
-Unfortunately, we did definitely go back to piling middle seats, but at least there were required masks.
+My trip to Maine earlier this year was more sterile and spread out than any I’d ever seen before, so we assumed airlines would be as clean as they were on that trip.
+Unfortunately, airlines did definitely go back to piling middle seats, but at least there were required masks.

 Santa Fe, New Mexico